21 July 2005 London attempted bombings: Other security alerts

 A security alert was declared, mid-afternoon, at St Albans railway station, north of London.
 The station was closed and the surrounding area evacuated following the discovery of an unattended backpack.
-A number 37 bus (Putney to Peckham) was also cordoned off after a suspect package was discovered.
+In Putney, a number 37 bus was also cordoned off after a suspect package was discovered.
 These incidents are both believed to be bomb scares.

 22 July

 Death of Jean Charles de Menezes

 Police shot and killed a Brazilian man, Jean Charles de Menezes, at Stockwell Underground station shortly after 10:00 on 22 July.
-Officers had pursued de Menezes from a location under surveillance, believing him to be one of the men wanted for the attacks of the previous day.
-They apparently believed de Menezes, who was claimed to be wearing a heavy jacket – later shown to be an ordinary denim jacket – was a possible suicide bomber.
+After an officer, who had broken away from proper surveillance to urinate and failed to take images of de Menezes to aid in identification, alerted other officers that he believed de Menezes was perhaps one of two different suspects in the attacks of the previous day, other officers clandestinely followed. de Menezes was, in fact, an electrician using normal Transport for London trains to go and fix a client's broken fire alarm in Kilburn.
+The pursuing officers apparently believed de Menezes, who was claimed to be wearing a heavy jacket – later shown to be an ordinary denim jacket – was a possible suicide bomber.

-Police later confirmed he was not related to the bombing incidents and issued an apology, saying that "For somebody to lose their life in such circumstances is a tragedy and one that the Metropolitan Police Service regrets."

-Services on the Victoria line between Victoria and Brixton and on the Northern line between Kennington and Morden were suspended at the request of the police.
+The day they killed him, Police Commissioner Sir Ian Blair said that de Menezes "was challenged and refused to obey police instructions", which a public inquiry later found to be an untruth propagated by the police throughout an extended period of media briefings.
+The Met Police repeated the falsehoods that de Menezes was dressed suspiciously and ignored instructions even after they confirmed, on 23 July, that he was not related to the bombing incidents and that "For somebody to lose their life in such circumstances is a tragedy and one that the Metropolitan Police Service regrets."
+Services on the Victoria line between Victoria and Brixton and on the Northern line between Kennington and Morden were briefly suspended on the day of the killing, at the request of the police.